 Double – You Are Not Your Job

 Federal judge, the Honorable Brian C. Wimes, recently joined the podcast to talk about the gravity of his appointment.
-Every day he’s tasked with making a ruling that impacts someone’s life.
-While his decisions are made with the diligence and seriousness they deserve, at the end of the day it’s a job.
+He makes a ruling every day that impacts someone’s life.
+And of course, he makes his decisions with the diligence and seriousness they deserve.
+But at the end of the day, it’s a job.
 Whatever your profession, remember not to take yourself too seriously.

 Triple – The Ageless Principle

 Ebony Reed is an example of the ways hard work and pursuing your dream can help build early success in one’s career.
-As a young journalist, Ebony was tasked with a major assignment.
-By building relationships with her sources, she was able to achieve more than anyone expected.
+Ebony was tasked with a major assignment as a young journalist.
+And by building relationships with her sources, she was able to achieve more than anyone expected.
 Her story is a testament to the power of partnership and how much more we can accomplish with a relationship built on trust.

 Home Run – “Marketing to Millennials”